kuznetsb/social-media-api/README.md

 10. Users can filter posts by hashtags.
 11. Users can to like and unlike posts.
 Users can view the list of posts they have liked.
 12. Users can add comments to posts and view comments on posts.
+13. Possibility to schedule Post creation (you can select the time to create the Post before creating of it).

 ### Permissions:
 1. Only authenticated users can perform actions such as creating posts, liking posts, and following/unfollowing users.